-I absolutely love sage brown butter sauce, yet for some reason hadn’t made it in a really long time.
-Thankfully, it’s back in my memory now (and my taste buds remember too), and will probably make an appearance more often.
+I absolutely love sage brown butter sauce, but hadn’t made it in a really long time.
+Thankfully, it’s back in my memory now, and will probably make an appearance more often.
 If you’ve never had sage brown butter sauce, this is a great opportunity to try it, and let me tell you, you’re in for a real treat!
 It tastes amazing with this fall sauté, but is wonderful with many other things as well.

 Fall Saute with Sage Brown Butter Sauce